Post updated April 28 2019.

 Visa (Vpay) integration – 2.5%

-International Payments: USD Debit/Credit Card Visa and MasterCard 4.5% (No Gateway Fees Applicable)
+International Payments: USD Debit/Credit Card Visa and MasterCard 3.8% + 0.50 of currency transaction (No Gateway Fees Applicable)

 1% + 120 Naira

-New to the group, but fast overtaking them, Paystack is amazing.
+Paystack is good.
 I even opened an account with them so I could sell some stuff on my personal website but unfortunately they don’t offer plans for personal websites.
 (I personally think they’re missing an entire market here.)

 Paystack is a payments platform that makes the online payments process seamless for both the consumers and the businesses they are trying to pay.